LegendApp/presentation-local-first/slides/slides.md

 <!--
 One way to make a sync engine could be to send that changes array to the server, and let it figure out how to apply it to the database.

 2. Or we have a syncedCrud plugin which for crud backends.
 Just give it your server's crud functions.
-And the plugin internally figures out which rows were created, updated, or deleted, and produces a diff to send to the server.
+And the plugin figures out which rows were created, updated, or deleted, and produces a diff to send to the server.
 So if you update the text of a message, it can send a partial update of only the text.

 3. And with a few more options we can set up a whole local-first sync engine.
 It caches all changes and retries them until they succeed.
 So you can use your app fully offline and know it will sync eventually.n.